hydrodog/CPE810J_2016F_XDF/README.md

 # CPE810J_2016F_XDF_DigitalSignature
-The group is working on digital signature.
+The group is working on digital signature.The demo is the DSA/src/DSATest.java.
 The project included:

 1.generate the public key and private key.